GDEED/RV_Root/CONTRIBUTING.md

 Developers should use GitHub's project management tools (Projects, Issues, Pull Requests) generously, to track and assign work, as well as manage features and bugs.
 For each feature, a new branch should be created, and in order to contribute that code to the master branch a pull request should be opened, where feedback and review can take place.
-Issues should be created for bugs and features, and Pull Requests should close the issues, or manually if for other circumstances.
+Issues should be created for both bugs and features, and Pull Requests should close the issues, or manually if for other circumstances.
+Issues should be tagged appropriately, to maintain order and other's sanity when trying to filter issues when looking for work.
+Commits that fix issues should mention the issues themselves, and committing directly to master is discouraged, because it causes issues with colliding commits and prevents clean review.

 ### Review